Documentation Index

 Note

-To view the latest status from step 3, click [Refresh].
+To view the latest status from Step 3, click [Refresh].

-Deleting DB Service
+Delete DB Service

 2. Click the DB Server menu.